laurelschwulst/pingpractice.org-eleventy/transmissions-staging/what-is-a-ping-v2.md

             <div class="ping-metadata id">Ping 188 of 322 &nbsp;&bull;&nbsp; <span class="author">Laurel Schwulst</span></div>
           </div>
           <p>
-          In this way, you can think of a Ping as a place to start from, and the metadata that accompanies each one, as markers to help you find your way back when you’re open to reflect.
+          In this way, you can think of a Ping as a place to start from, and the metadata that accompanies each one, as markers to help you find your way back when you’re open to reflecting.
         </p>
         <p>
         *